 Avoid Evaluating User Input – The eval() and new Function () command executes arguments passed in user inputs as JS expressions.
 As hackers manipulate user input to run malicious scripts, it is recommended to avoid evaluating user inputs or parsing JSON data through the above constructors.

 Enable TLS/SSL Encryption – Encrypting data between servers and clients helps prevent CSRF and XSS attacks.

 Secure API Access – It is essential to assign tokens for each user accessing the web app through the API, enabling secure access.

 Setting Secure Cookies – By setting cookies as secure, each cookie can only be used for a single web page, ensuring encrypted access.

 Defining Content Security Policies – Content security policies ensure that attackers don’t inject malicious scripts into web applications to manipulate state changes.

 Also, hire security professionals or embed continuous security by employing a security scanner and generating a vulnerability report before pushing new production changes.
-You can read about DevSepOps and SecDevOps in our individual blog posts (and yes, they are different things).
+You can read about DevSepOps and SecDevOps in our blog posts (and yes, they are different things).

 The Zed Attack Proxy (ZAP) is an open-source web application security scanner part of the OWASP project.
 The tool uses a combination of AJAX Spidering and Fuzzing to expose potential vulnerabilities by sending the application into an undesired state.
-ZAP encapsulates most AppSec features in a single, open-source, and easy-to-use platform that enables manual and automated security scans.
+ZAP encapsulates most AppSec features in a single, open-source, easy-to-use platform that enables manual and automated security scans.